Family & Parenting

 1819 S. Wagner • (734) 994–8186

-Services for children from prenatal to kindergarten entry, especially children with developmental delays or diagnosed disability.
+Services for children from prenatal to kindergarten entry, especially with developmental delays or diagnosed disability.
 Provides no-cost preschool, developmental screenings, parent and caretaker support, home visiting programs, and more. helpmegrowwashtenaw.org

 Peace Neighborhood Center